 So, if you consider yourself faint-hearted then you better start preparing for this amazing journey called IIT JAM preparation to prove your hidden potential.
 This journey is as rewarding and satisfying as you can make it.

-If you need motivation for IIT JAM, keep visiting Eduncle or stay in touch with your guide or friend who can uplift your spirits.
+If you need motivation for IIT JAM, keep visiting Eduncle or stay in touch with your guide or friend who can uplift your spirit.

 3. One topper in an interview said that he studied 16-20 hours every day for whole year.
 Is this true?